adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 is not guessable and we have no roles.
 To see what I mean, run the **Backend** project and set a break point on the `GetAllTodoItems()` method in the `TodoItemController`, then run your server and your UWP application.

+!!! tip
-> Once you have built and deployed the UWP application, it will appear in your normal Application list.
+    Once you have built and deployed the UWP application, it will appear in your normal Application list.
 This allows you to run the application and the server at the same time on the same machine.
 Alternatively, you can attach a Debugger to your Azure App Service within Visual Studio's Cloud Explorer.

 Once you have authenticated, you will be able to set a break point to take a look at `this.User.Identity`: